-These Terms and Conditions govern your use of the Online Services, and comprise these terms and conditions, the service specific terms and conditions (including prices), notices and disclaimers available on the Online Services and any application form or order form (which is made available by us to you) for an Online Service that we accept from you for that Online Service.
+These Terms and Conditions govern your use of the Online Services, and includes the service specific terms and conditions (including prices), notices and disclaimers available on the Online Services and any application form or order form (which is made available by us to you) for an Online Service that we accept from you for that Online Service.

 By clicking “agree” and/or accessing and using the Online Services, you acknowledge that you have read and agree to be bound by these Terms and Conditions (including any variations we make from time to time).
 If you do not agree to these Terms and Conditions, you must immediately cease accessing and using the Online Services.

 You warrant that you are at least 18 years old or are accessing or using the Online Services under the supervision of a parent or guardian who agrees to these Terms and Conditions.

 You need to register with us in order to access and/or use the Online Services.

 You agree that your account is non-transferrable.
 You may update, edit or terminate your account at any time through the Portal.

 You must: (a) keep your user login details (including password) secret and confidential and not disclose such details to any third party or allow another person to access the Online Services using your details, except to your employees.
 You agree that you will be solely responsible for all access and use of the Online Services by anyone using your login details, whether or not you authorised such access or use; and (b) immediately notify us if you are aware of, or have any reason to suspect or believe that, your login details have been subject to unauthorised use or have otherwise been compromised.